 The information and examples provided on this set of pages describing APA citation style are based on the 6th (2010) edition of the Manual.
 A newer 7th edition is now published and available at many of our libraries across campus.
-These pages will be updated to reflect the most current edition soon.
+The new APA 7th edition guide is now available.

 Unpublished Interviews and Other Personal Communication

 In APA style, interviews and other forms of unpublished personal communication, such as e-mail, letters, memos or class notes, are not included in the reference list.
 Cite interviews and personal communication in parentheses within the text of your paper:

 Professor Smith contends that the use of educational technology in the classroom increases student engagement (J. Smith, personal communication, September 4, 2015).

 Interviews in Archives and Collections